kkrt-labs/kakarot/README.md

 # Runs a local CairoVM client (or StarknetOS chain)
 make run-katana

 # Run all tests.
-This requires a Katana instance running in the background: `make run-katana`
+This requires a Katana instance and an Anvil instance running in the background: `make run-nodes`
 make test

 # Run only unit tests